 Optimal Blue / 2025

-Profitability Center: Unifying a $200M ARR Platform Into One Actionable View
+Profitability Center: Unifying the Industry-Leading Mortgage Platform Into One Actionable View

-The new CEO's first priority.
-I took ownership across design, product scoping, and stakeholder management to unify a fragmented $200M ARR ecosystem into one intelligent interface.
+The CEO's first priority and a projected $3M+ annual business impact.
+I led design and partnered with product and leadership to turn a fragmented ecosystem into one intelligent interface.

 Role Product Designer